apostrophecms/apostrophe-documentation/tutorials/core-concepts/03-reusable-content-pieces/01-reusable-content-with-pieces.md

 ### Arranging fields

-As we create increasingly complex [schemas](schema-guide.md) for pieces and widgets, we will want to arrange the fields in the modal in a way that supports a logical workflow for editors.
+As you create increasingly complex [schemas](schema-guide.md) for pieces and widgets, you want to arrange the fields in the modal in a way that supports a logical workflow for editors.

-We can use `arrangeFields` to break the schema into multiple tabs in the editor modal.
+You can use `arrangeFields` to break the schema into multiple tabs in the editor modal.
 This can be achieved by passing an array of objects, each containing a name, label, and array of fields, to `arrangeFields`:

+{% code-tabs %}
+{% code-tabs-item title="lib/modules/people/index.js" %}
 ```javascript
   addFields: [ ... ],
   arrangeFields: [